Chem-Star/rinchem-api-integration/README.md

 Rinchem is committed to making the API integration process straightforward, reliable, and transparent.
 Over time, we will build a robust platform that will allow you to enter and edit documents, review your history, and generate reports.
 APIs will be available for Advance Shipping Notices (ASN), Confirmation of Inbound Receipts, Outbound Order Releases, Outbound Order Ship Confirmations, and Inventory Reconciliation.
 Supplementary documents will be available for each document/API type.

 Our technical support staff will be available to guide you through every step of the process.
-If you have only stumbled upon this page and don't have a Rinchem contact, please send an email to 'jdenning@rinchem.com'.
+If you have only stumbled upon this page and don't have a Rinchem contact, please send an email to 'aseals@rinchem.com'.

 If you are looking to get started with the C# source code, please check out the readme in the nested **RinchemApiIntegrationConsole** folder above.
 If you would like more specific information about the API calls, see the **API Calls** Section directly below this.
-If you would like to download the pre-built API Integration Console App, check out the **Installation** further down this page.
+If you would like to download the pre-built API Integration Console App, check out the **Installation** section further down this page.

 ## API Calls

 ### Authentication
 Prior to making any API calls, you will need to retrieve an AccessToken and an InstanceUrl from Salesforce.
 In order to retrieve these, an HTTP 'POST' request should be made to your desired **Authentication Url** (see below).
-In the request body, then, it is necessary to provide key value pairs, corresponding to your consumer key, consumer secret, username, password and security token.
+Then, in the request body you need to provide key value pairs, corresponding to your consumer key, consumer secret, username, password and security token.
 The **key -> value** mapping is shown below.

 #### Authentication URLs:
 Sandbox (Test)